winterdharma/DharmaPearls/01_agama/dirgha/DA_1.md

 98\.
 “The King asked him why, and the driver replied, ‘We happened upon an old man on the road, which made him unhappy.’
 {:#p98}

 99\.
-“His father, the king, then thought silently to himself, ‘The fortune-tellers foretold that the prince would leave home, and now he isn’t happy.
+“His father, the King, then thought silently to himself, ‘The fortune-tellers foretold that the prince would leave home, and now he isn’t happy.
 Is there nothing I can do?
 I’ll devise a way to make him stay in the inner palace and entertain him with the five desires.
 He’ll be delighted, which will prevent him from leaving home!’
 He then decorated the palace’s guest quarters and selected some maidens to entertain the prince.”
 {:#p99}

 100\.
 The Buddha then spoke in verse:
 {:#p100}

 * {:.verse}“His father, the King, heard this said\\
-And decorated the palace guest quarters.\\
+And decorated the palace’s guest quarters.\\
 He gave him more of the five desires,\\
 To prevent the prince from leaving home.